Why save the Fishkill Supply Depot?

-President, Friends of the Fishkill Supply Depot
+The Friends of the Fishkill Supply Depot is proud to announce the results of this year's election!

 The 6th Annual Revolutionary War Weekend was held on September 19-20, 2015, on the grounds of the Van Wyck Homestead and our group, Friends of the Fishkill Supply Depot (FOFSD), on behalf of our partners the Fishkill Historical Society (FHS), would like to thank everyone who attended and all the volunteers who gave their time to make our event a big success.